-What makes Admiral Street so unique as a residential development is the innovative approach to offsite construction technology as it is the first residential development constructed by CCG that utilises a hybrid timber solution for the building’s superstructure where CCG’s ‘iQ’ panelised timber frame system was used in conjunction with Cross Laminated Timber (CLT).
+What makes Admiral Street so unique as a residential development is an innovative approach to offsite construction technology as it is the first residential development constructed by CCG that utilises a hybrid timber solution for the building’s superstructure where CCG’s ‘iQ’ Timber System was used in conjunction with Cross Laminated Timber (CLT).

 Having learned about the applied use of CLT at the award-winning Ellerslie Road development, CCG has innovatively looked at new ways of how (rather than exclusively building using CLT) structural timber can be used as an alternative to masonry/ traditional materials when utilised for the common areas of a flatted housing development in order to improve site-based efficiencies.

-In the case of Admiral Street, CLT has been utilised for the three common areas of the building including lift cores) replacing all masonry/ traditional materials that would most commonly be used and integrating with the ‘iQ’ enhanced panel timber frame system that was used for all dwellings.
+In the case of Admiral Street, CLT has been utilised for the three common areas of the building including lift cores) replacing all masonry/ traditional materials that would most commonly be used and integrating with the ‘iQ’ Timber System for all dwellings.
 Ultimately, CCG aimed to improve: